Agent Smith: Portrayal

 French actor Jean Reno was originally offered the role of Agent Smith in The Matrix, but he declined as he was at one point of his career in which he did not want to leave his native France, unwilling to move to Australia for a four-and-a-half months shooting.
-Hugo Weaving was ultimately cast as Smith.
+Kyle MacLachlan also auditioned for the part.Hugo Weaving was ultimately cast as Smith.
 According to Weaving, he enjoyed playing the character because it amused him.
 He went to develop a neutral accent but with more specific character for the role.
 He wanted Smith to sound neither human nor robotic.
 He also said that the Wachowskis' voices influenced his voice in the film.
 When filming for The Matrix began, Weaving mentioned that he was excited to be a part of something that would extend him.

 Following the announcement that Warner Bros. was planning a relaunch of The Matrix franchise, Hugo Weaving stated that he was open to reprising the role but only if the Wachowskis were involved.
 In 2019, The Matrix Resurrections was confirmed for a 2021 release, but Weaving would not be returning.
 Originally, Weaving was approached to reprise the role by Lana Wachowski, but he had scheduling conflicts with his involvement in Tony Kushner's theatrical adaptation of The Visit, leading Wachowski to conclude that the dates would not work and write him out from the film.
 Jonathan Groff was cast to replace Weaving in the role, with Yahya Abdul-Mateen II portraying a version of Smith inside a modal created by Neo.